The pros and cons of online appointment booking

-There’s a lot of debate in the clinician community about online booking and whether or not clinicians should enable online booking, allowing clients to request and self-schedule their appointments.
+There’s a lot of debate in the therapist community about online booking and whether or not clinicians should enable online booking and allow clients to request and self-schedule their appointments.

 Here’s my take…